huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 # 1. Preparation

-We assume that:
+We assume that the genome fa file is located in `~/index/mm10/mm10.fa`.
+STAR index is located in `~/index/mm10_STAR/`. fastq files from scCAT-seq are located in `~/fastq/`

-        the genome fa file is located in `~/index/mm10/mm10.fa` Before process the data, we bulid some directory and move the script to `script_and_log` and `fastq` directory:
+Before process the data, we bulid some directory and move the script to `script_and_log` and `fastq` directory:

 ```